mathnimnart/mathnimnart.github.io/_pages/about.md

 ---
 <style> body {text-align: justify} </style> <!-- Justify text. -->

-I am a postdoctoral researcher currently working at <a href="https://www6.paca.inrae.fr/recover/" target="_blank" style="color:#3B528B;">INRAE – UMR RECOVER</a> based in Aix-en-Provence (France).

-I am particularly interested by research questions which lies at the interface between ecology and conservation biology.
-The overarching aim of my research is to investigate the effects and the impacts of global change drivers on biodiversity patterns (at species and community scale) to guide conservation strategies by combining statistical models and empirical data.
+Currently Post-doctoral Researcher at <a href="https://www6.paca.inrae.fr/recover/" target="_blank" style="color:#3B528B;">INRAE – UMR RECOVER</a> in Aix-en-provence with a particular interest in island or island-like ecosystems.
+The overarching aim of my research is to investigate the impacts of global changes on biodiversity patterns of such systems at a macroecological scale to guide conservation strategies.

+Interests:
+Macroecology ; Global Changes ; Multiple facets of biodiversity ; Vulnerability assessment ; Conservation Biology ; Community Ecology ; Biogeography

 For more information about my research experience, see my <a href="https://camilleleclerc.github.io/cv/" target="_blank" style="color:#3B528B;">curriculum vitæ</a>.